 Mojo Forage Crabgrass Seed

-Mojo is Barenbrug USA’s new Yellow Jacket® Coated, improved forage crabgrass seed that works like magic during the hot dry months.
+Mojo is Barenbrug USA’s new Yellow Jacket® Coated, improved forage crabgrass seed from our Pinpoint™ family of products that works like magic during the hot dry months.
 Crabgrass is a high quality, high yielding summer annual forage that is excellent for grazing and haying.
 This variety of crabgrass produces a highly digestible forage (up to 73% NDFd) and high crude protein content (25-30% early season; 15-20% mid-summer; 10% late season).
 Areas of adaption extend from Nebraska, south and east to the Gulf and Atlantic coasts.
 If your summer pasture has lost it's appeal now is the time to get your mojo back with this crabgrass seed.